Our School (TV series): Series 8 (2022) Our Boarding School

 Series 8 was filmed at Badminton School, an independent boarding and day school for girls in Westbury-on-Trym, Bristol.
-The series was scheduled to start on 12th September 2022 but was delayed to a later date due to the death of Elizabeth II.
-As such, the BBC iPlayer synopsis for "Pen Pals" has a notice saying that it was filmed in 2021 before her death, as she is mentioned in the present tense once.
+The series was scheduled to start on 12 September 2022 but was delayed to a later date due to the death of Elizabeth II.
+As such, the BBC iPlayer synopsis for the episode "Pen Pals" has a notice saying that it was filmed in 2021 before her death, as she is mentioned in the present tense once.
 The series is narrated by Diane Morgan.